Thundershowers and isolated heavy rain forecast across Thailand

-Thundershowers are likely over Thailand with isolated heavy to very heavy rain in the Northeast, the East, the Central and the South.
-People in risky areas should beware of severe condition and rain accumulation that may cause overflow and flash flood.
+Thundershowers are likely over Thailand with isolated heavy to very heavy rain in the lower North, the Northeast, the East and the Central including Bangkok and vicinity.
+People in risky areas should beware of rain accumulation that may cause overflow and flash flood.

 Waves in the Gulf and the Andaman Sea are 2-3 meters high and over 3 meters high in thundershowers.
 All ships should proceed with caution and keep off thundershowers, while small boats should keep ashore.